ga4gh/vrs-python/docs/setup_help/m1_mac_setup.md

     ###Make sure that you update the @14 with your own version
 14. source ~/.zshrc
 #Optional?
-15. I also added this statement in my .zshrc but I am unsure if it was actually needed or not (Try without it first: export LIBRARY_PATH=$LIBRARY_PATH:/opt/homebrew/opt/openssl/lib/
+15. I also added this statement in my .zshrc but I am unsure if it was actually needed or not (Try without it first, this wasnt required for intel chips, still need to confirm for m1): export LIBRARY_PATH=$LIBRARY_PATH:/opt/homebrew/opt/openssl/lib/